microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/directoryobject-delta.md

 ## <a name="http-request"></a>Solicitação HTTP

-Para começar a controlar alterações, você deve fazer uma solicitação, incluindo a função delta no recurso directoryObjects.
+Para começar a controlar as alterações, faça uma solicitação incluindo a função Delta no recurso directoryObjects.

 <!-- { "blockType": "ignored" } -->